Discreet Confidential Consultation (213) 374-3952

 The new laws will also help people who have prior sex offenses and are suffering from a lifetime of registration when they should have to.

-Many offenders admitted crimes years ago that did not require them to register as sex offenders, only to find out years later that the government would change the law and make them register as sex offenders for the rest of their life.
+Many offenders admitted crimes years ago that did not require them to register as sex offenders, only to find out years later that the government would change the law and make them register as sex offenders for the rest of their lives.

 About the Author